erhant/moonmath/software-used/README.md

 You need the following software for this book:

 - [SageMath](https://www.sagemath.org/) for almost all chapters.
-- [Circom](https://docs.circom.io/) for the last part.
+- [Circom](https://docs.circom.io/) and [SnarkJS](https://npmjs.com/package/snarkjs) for the last part.

-We also make use of [Jupyter Notebooks](https://github.com/jupyter/notebook) in this repository, and use [nbconvert](https://github.com/jupyter/nbconvert/) to convert notebooks to README files in Markdown.
+We also make use of [Jupyter Notebooks](https://github.com/jupyter/notebook) in this repository, and use [nbconvert](https://github.com/jupyter/nbconvert/) to convert notebooks into Markdown.

 ## SageMath